lkry95/Steam_Data_Pipeline/README.md

 ![](Steam_Data_Pipeline.png)

+## About: ##
+I always wanted to automate my daily routine of checking Steam.com and searching for daily discounts and deals on PC games.
+Through the implementation of a data pipeline I was able to create a way to automate the reading of all the games on Steam's website and further sort games that I personally would potentially enjoy (e.g., games that are "free to play" that also have "overwhelmingly positive" reviews).
+Once a list of games that I would enjoy is generated, an automated email is sent to me every morning containing new suggestions based on my search criteria.

 ## Project Description: ##
 This project utilizes various technologies like Apache Airflow, DAGs, Jupyter Notebook, Pandas, MySQL and AWS S3 to build an end to end data pipeline for extracting data using Web Scraping and then processing the data in the pipeline by using